AnandBallure/AnandBallure/README.md

 - 👋 Hi, I’m Anand Ballure
-- 👀 I’m very interested in sports analytics and Game ai
+- 👀 I’m very interested in Sports Analytics and Game AI
 - 🌱 I’m currently learning ways to predict the winner for FIFA World Cup 2022

 <!---